Radolf and Caimano Laboratory

 André Alex Grassmann, Ph.D., Postdoctoral Fellow

 André received his B.S. degree in Biological Sciences in 2009 from the Federal University of Pelotas (UFPel), Rio Grande do Sul state, Brazil.
 Since his undergraduate research André is studying pathogenic Leptospira and leptospirosis.
 He received his M.S. degree in 2011 and his Ph.D. in 2015, both from UFPel Biotechnology School.
 In 2013, he was granted a one year fellowship from Science without Borders program from Brazilian government and joined Drs.
 Caimano and Radolf to study differential gene expression by Leptospira interrogans within the mammalian host in order to identify genes involved in potential novel vaccine target antigens.
-After 2 years of post-doctoral research in Brazil, he returned to Dr. Caimano’s lab in 2017 to continue his studies on gene regulation in Leptospira during host infection.
-André is also interested in the structure and function of leptospiral outer membrane proteins.
+After 2 years of post-doctoral research in Brazil, he returned to Radolf and Caimano lab in 2017 to continue his studies on gene regulation in Leptospira during host infection.
+In 2019, André expanded his research to studies on gene regulation by B. burgdorferi in response to different stimuli during its enzootic cycle, particularly the convergences of c-di-GMP- and PlzA-dependent signaling with the RpoS pathway.